Subscribe to our newsletter to get the latest updates in the EU energy space!

 Europe’s energy sector is in the midst of a transformation – we support companies as they navigate this rapidly changing market and policy environment

 Europe’s energy policy has rapidly evolved over the past two decades.
 The creation and strengthening of Europe’s internal energy market has given way to a relentless focus on decarbonisation.
-With the European Green Deal, the European Commission has committed to reinforcing existing policies on renewable energy and energy efficiency, while pushing forward in new areas such as sector integration.
+With the European Green Deal, the European Commission has committed to reinforcing existing policies on renewable energy and energy efficiency, while pushing forward in new areas such as sector integration and external carbon pricing.

 The Clean Energy Package was the major legislative initiative launched to tackle this by the Juncker Commission and concluded over the course of 2018 and 2019.
 Comprising legislation on electricity markets, renewable energy, energy efficiency (with specific measures for buildings) and Governance of the Energy Union, the Package set the framework for Europe’s 2030 energy ambitions.
-Underpinning the package is a commitment to achieving a 32% share of renewable energy and 32.5% target for energy efficiency, all in support of a goal to reduce GHG emissions by 40% by 2030 on 1990 levels.
+Underpinning the package was a commitment to achieving a 32% share of renewable energy and 32.5% target for energy efficiency.

-More specifically, the energy sector will be impacted by a focus on Smart Sector Integration.
+Moreover, the energy sector will be impacted by a focus on Smart Sector Integration.
 Sector integration will lead to closer linkages between our divided energy system, driving efficiency, sustainability and flexibility.
 It will also shape the way our energy markets function and interact.
+In July 2020, the EU Commission published the EU Strategy for energy system integration.
+This strategy focuses on measures to ensure a circular energy system, where waste heat and energy are captured and reused.

 In this context, hydrogen is considered a key tool for supporting sector integration and the broader decarbonisation agenda.
 It is hoped that clean hydrogen, produced from renewable electricity or a combination of natural gas reforming and Carbon Capture, Utilisation and Storage (CCUS), will play a core role in reducing emissions for the industrial and mobility sectors especially.
-To speed up progress on developing the hydrogen economy, the European Commission has also launched the Clean Hydrogen Alliance, bringing together public and private sector institutions to kick start the entire value chain.
+To speed up progress on developing the hydrogen economy, the European Commission has also launched the Clean Hydrogen Alliance, as part of the Hydrogen Strategy, bringing together public and private sector institutions to kick start the entire value chain.

 Biogas, and bioenergy more generally, will also be in focus.
 The recently launched Farm to Fork Strategy notes that biogas can be produced from agricultural waste, offering a nascent source of renewable fuels.
-This is expected to be further reinforced in the upcoming Sector Integration Strategy.
+Nevertheless, discussion continues on which transport modes should profit from these synthetic fuels.

 Finally, the strengthening of Europe’s energy infrastructure will continue to be a key focus.
-With its recent decision to soon stop funding unabated fossil fuel projects, the European Investment Bank has demonstrated that any new infrastructure in Europe will need to be compliant with climate goals.
+The ongoing revision of the TEN-E Regulation will be used to rapidly develop the infrastructure needed for a clean energy system.
+With its decision to stop funding unabated fossil fuel projects, the European Investment Bank has demonstrated that any new infrastructure in Europe will need to be compliant with climate goals.
 This, alongside the Sustainable Finance agenda and shifting investor appetite, will impact the development of the internal energy market at a time when transporting clean energy across the continent is more important than ever.

 These are just some of the topics impacting Europe’s energy system right now.
 The legislative agenda is developing extremely rapidly, as energy operators race to keep up with the EU’s decarbonisation objectives.